HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/archival-maps/index.md

 ![map pixellated](media/pixellated.png)

 Georeferenced maps are raster data, because they are images organized as grids of pixels.
 In the case of georeferenced maps, however, the value represented by each pixel is usually just the RGB color code to tell the program which colors to display the map as.

+### Raster formats

+- The file format for a georeferenced map is typically a `.geoTIFF`.

 ## Tutorial steps resumed